 If you're filing a claim for refund or abatement of overreported federal income tax, social security tax, Medicare tax, or Additional Medicare Tax and checked the box on line 2, check the appropriate box on line 5.
 You may need to check more than one box.
 If you obtained written statements or consents from some employees but you couldn't locate employees or secure the statements or consents of the remaining employees, check all applicable boxes.
-Provide a summary on line 37 of the amount of the corrections for both the employees who provided statements or consents and for those who didn't.
+Provide a summary on line 43 of the amount of the corrections for both the employees who provided statements or consents and for those who didn't.

-You can't file a refund claim to correct the incorrect amount of federal income tax or CAUTION Additional Medicare Tax actually withheld from employees in a prior year.
+You can't file a refund claim to correct the incorrect amount of federal income tax or Additional Medicare Tax actually withheld from employees in a prior year.
 If you request their consent to file a claim for social security tax or Medicare tax, you must tell your employees that you can't claim a refund of any Additional Medicare Tax on their behalf.
 See Rev. Proc.
 2017-28 for sample language to use in your request.

-5a.
+- 5a.
 Check the box on line 5a if your overreported tax includes each affected employee share of social security and Medicare taxes.
-You're certifying that you repaid or reimbursed to the employees their share of social security and Medicare taxes.
+You're certifying that you repaid or reimbursed the employees their shares of social security and Medicare taxes.
 For refunds of employee social security and Medicare taxes overcollected in prior years, you're certifying that you received written statements from those employees stating that they didn't and won't receive a refund or credit for the prior year taxes.
 Don't send these statements to the IRS.
 Keep them for your records.
 Generally, all employment tax records must be kept for at least 4 years.
-Copies must be submitted to the IRS if requested.
+Records related to qualified sick leave wages and qualified family leave wages for leave taken after March 31, 2021, and before October 1, 2021, should be kept for at least 6 years.
+Copies must be submitted to the IRS if requested. - 5b.

-5b.
 Check the box on line 5b if your overreported tax includes each affected employee share of social security and Medicare taxes and you haven't yet repaid or reimbursed the employee share of taxes.
 You're certifying that you received consent from each affected employee to file a claim on the employee share of those taxes and you received written statements from those employees stating that they didn't and won't receive a refund or credit for the prior year taxes.